Biga

 Troubleshooting biga

-Biga did not rise: The environment may be too cold, or the yeast may be dead.
-Check that your yeast is fresh and that room temperature is at least 18°C. A small amount of yeast needs warmth to get going.
+The environment may be too cold, or the yeast may be dead.
+Check that your yeast is fresh and that room temperature is at least 18°C. A tiny amount of yeast needs warmth to get going.

-Biga is too sticky: The hydration is too high.
+The hydration is too high.
 Next time, reduce water by 5g.
-If it is already mixed, dust with flour and let it ferment — it will still work, just with slightly different characteristics.
+If it is already mixed, dust with flour and let it ferment.
+It will still work, just with slightly different characteristics.

-Biga smells sour or alcoholic: It over-fermented.
-You can still use it if the smell is mild — the sourness will dilute in the final dough.
+It over-fermented.
+You can still use it if the smell is mild, as the sourness will dilute in the final dough.
 If it smells strongly of alcohol or vinegar, start over.

 Frequently asked questions